qdrant/landing_page/qdrant-landing/content/documentation/cloud/create-cluster.md

 | Disk space | 4 GB  |
 | Nodes      | 1     |

-The capacity should be enough to serve up to 1 M vectors of 768 dimensions.
+This configuration supports serving about 1 M vectors of 768 dimensions.
 To calculate your needs, refer to our documentation on [Capacity and sizing](/documentation/cloud/capacity-sizing/).

 The choice of cloud providers and regions is limited.